kanbanyte/sepa/assessments/plan.md

 Prof. J is responsible for leading and overseeing the projects within the Factory of the Future.

 ### PROJECT SUPERVISOR, TEAM LEADER AND KEY PROJECT MEMBERS
-@Slothman1: Team leader and client liaison\
+@Danaclocs: Project Supervisor\
-@dau501: Development manager and planning manager\
+@Slothman1: Team Leader and Client Liaison\
-@finnmcgearey: Support manager and developer\
+@dau501: Development Manager and Planning Manager\
-@vkach: Quality manager and developer\
+@finnmcgearey: Support Manager and Developer\
-@NickMcK14: Support manager and developer\
+@vkach: Quality Manager and Developer\
-@Huy-GV: Quality manager and developer
+@NickMcK14: Support Manager and Developer\

-D.R: Project supervisor
+@Huy-GV: Quality Manager and Developer

 <div class="page"/><!-- page break -->